SushantGautam/Assignments-IN5550-Spr24/Assignment_2/README.md

 nlpl-transformers/4.35.2-foss-2022b-Python-3.10.8
 ```

-### Usage
+### Training and evaluation

-This script allows you to train and test models with specified configurations for multi-language tasks.
+train.py allows you to train and test models with specified configurations for multi-language tasks.
 It supports both fine-tuning and freezing the transformer layers.
-Additionally, it provides an option to separate validation for each language for Task 2 and saves the plots accordingly.
+Additionally, it provides hyperparameter variations as well as an option to separate validation for each language for Task 2 and saves the plots accordingly.

-## Usage

 ```python
 python train.py --source_langs lang1 lang2 ... --target_langs lang1 lang2 ... --model_name model_path --batch_size batch_size --epoch epoch --learning_rate learning_rate --finetune --separate_val